 So you have set your eyes on the wonderful world of Nutrition, but what do you really know about it other than the obvious?
 Like, where does one begin forging a career on it?
 Or even the more overlooked one, what does a career in Nutrition actually entail?

-Hopefully by the end of this you’ll have learnt a thing or two about Nutrition enough to make an informed career decision and also to counter absurd stereotypes such like “Nutrition is just about food”.
+Hopefully by the end of this you’ll have learnt a thing or two about Nutrition enough to make an informed career decision and also to counter stereotypes such like “Nutrition is only about food”.

 What is Nutrition?